datacentricdesign/iob22/computational-thinking/03-ereader/step3-for-loop.md

     Show the user the next line of the book
 ```

 Previously we used the `read` and `write` methods to change the value for number_remaining_cups in a separate file.
-However, we’re now dealing with more than one line of information; a full book!
-There several methods to be used on a file variable, and in this case the `readline` method seems the one best fitting our needs.
+However, we are now dealing with more than one text line; a full book!
+There are several methods to be used on a file variable, and in this case, the `readline` method seems to best fit our needs.
 In python syntax:

 ```python
 file_variable = open("path", "r")